 Phone call meetings

 Phone call meetings are the least personal option.
-There’s no hand shaking or visual feeling that your clients experience with in-person or virtual meetings.
+There’s no hand-shaking or visual feeling that your clients experience with in-person or virtual meetings.
 Moreover, they can be a difficult option when it’s important that you provide a visual demonstration to your clients.

 However, in many cases, phone meetings may be your best option.
 Some of those cases include:

-- When you have clients with limited mobility.
+- When you have clients with limited mobility

-- When you have clients with weak internet connectivity.
+- If clients have weak internet connectivity

 Take steps to avoid no-shows